audacity/audacity-support/nyquist-plugins/effect-plugins/delay-and-reverb.md

 Author: [David R.Sky](https://audionyq.com/david\_r\_sky)

-A delay plug-in except, each delay is pitch shifted.
+A delay plugin except, each delay is pitch shifted.
 Note that pitch changes are accompanied by a corresponding change in duration of each delay.

 Parameters: